Project131/Choice-Awards/website/doc.md

-# The Choice Awards CSC 131 project
+# The Choice Awards website documents folder
 # https://github.com/Project131/Choice-Awards
-## The Choice Awards website documents folder
+## The Choice Awards website folder

     This folder is for all of the web development files used in the creation of this project.
     The Server is hosted on a VPS and has the domain https://choiceawards.xyz (yes I set up ssl and a domain name for this project).